 - 1. Effluent was estimated as the sum of Influent Evaporation from Aeration Ponds 10% of Influent to account for biosolid removal.
-For the Nipomo Mesa calendar year 2020, the annual evapotranspiration measured at CIMIS 232 gage is 48.36 inches and the rainfall measured at Gauge 151.1 gage is 10.19 inches (CIMIS, 2020 and SLO DPW, 2020).
-This results in a net evaporation from a pond of 38.17 inches in calendar year 2020. - 2.
+For the Nipomo Mesa CY 2021, the annual evapotranspiration measured at CIMIS 232 gage is 49.6 inches and the rainfall measured at Gauge 151.1 gage is 16.15 inches (CIMIS, 2021 and SLO DPW, 2021).
+This results in a net evaporation from a pond of 32.56 inches in CY 2021. - 2.
 GSWC's La Serena and Osage iron and manganese removal facilities treat water from GSWC's La Serena #1 and Osage #1 wells.
 Filter backwash water is discharged to percolation ponds, where it infiltrates into the groundwater basin and a negligible amount is lost to evaporation. - 3.
 The amount of wastewater discharged from the WWTF includes process losses of 3% relative to the influent wastewater stream.
-Re-used effluent includes 19 AFY withdrawn from lined golf course ponds for irrigation, after evaporative losses from 6.3 acres of ponds, and 12 AFY discharged to an unlined infiltration basin, after minor evaporative losses (see footnote 1 for evaporation rate).
+Re-used effluent includes 14 AFY withdrawn from lined golf course ponds for irrigation, after evaporative losses from 6.3 acres of ponds, and 18 AFY discharged to an unlined infiltration basin, after minor evaporative losses (see footnote 1 for evaporation rate). - 4.
+No data were available for CY 2021.
+The values presented are estimates based on data available for recent years and historical trends.